Asmiyabanu/Lravel_web/README.md

 05 aftter instal the vs code as a text editor<br>

 note: im install the breeze pakage for authentication
+    : my sql database is abc_test.sql it is in the folder

 ## project